RENCI/pfasdata-backend/README.md

 # pfasdata-backend
-his repository contains the software for creating a Django Rest Framework application that serves PFAS data from postgresql/postgis database.
+This repository contains the software for creating a Django Rest Framework application that serves PFAS data from postgresql/postgis database.

 # Installation